Are you fascinated about the way things work?

 - Time Management

 As this is a degree scheme we need strong academic performance.
-The minimum academic criteria is at least 112 UCAS points (300 if before 2017), including a Maths A level or equivalent qualification and other science or technology subjects desirable.
-We would also expect you to hold a GCSE at Grade 4 (C) or above in English Language and Mathematics.
-Equivalent qualifications will be accepted.
+The minimum academic criteria is at least 112 UCAS points (300 if before 2017), including a Maths A level or equivalent qualification or closely related subject.

 Applications may be submitted in Welsh, and an application submitted in Welsh will not be treated less favourably than an application submitted in English. / Mae modd cyflwyno ceisiadau yn Gymraeg, ac ni fydd cais a gyflwynir yn Gymraeg yn cael ei drin yn llai ffafriol na chais a gyflwynir yn Saesneg.